-1.6 Recent COAG developments
+1.5 Recent COAG developments

-In December 2007 and March 2008, COAG agreed to explicit targets for improving the lives of Aboriginal and Torres Strait Islander Australians (COAG 2007, 2008a).7 In November 2008, COAG established the National Indigenous Reform Agreement (NIRA), which was most recently revised in late 2012 (COAG 2012).
+In December 2007 and March 2008, COAG agreed to explicit targets for improving the lives of Aboriginal and Torres Strait Islander Australians (COAG 2007, 2008a).
+In November 2008, COAG established the National Indigenous Reform Agreement (NIRA), which was most recently revised in late 2012 (COAG 2012).
 The NIRA provides an integrated framework for the task of Closing the Gap, setting out the policy principles, objectives and performance indicators underpinning Closing the Gap and the specific steps governments are taking to meet the targets.
+At its May 2014 meeting, COAG agreed to a new target - to close the gap in school attendance within five years (COAG 2014).
+In December 2015, COAG agreed to renew and extend its early childhood education target to 2020 (the previous version of which had expired in 2013).

-For the 2009 OID report, the Steering Committee liaised with jurisdictions and COAG committees to align the OID report framework with the COAG targets and the NIRA (box 1.6.1).
+For the 2009 OID report, the Steering Committee liaised with jurisdictions and COAG committees to align the OID report framework with the COAG targets and the NIRA (box 1.5.1).
 COAG agreed to the new framework at its meeting in November 2008 (COAG 2008b) and the then Prime Minister wrote to the Chair of the Steering Committee with new terms of reference for the report in 2009.
-The report framework for the OID has been further amended over editions to reflect changes to the NIRA over time.
+The report framework for the OID has been further amended since then to reflect changes to the NIRA over time.

-Box 1.6.1 The Overcoming Indigenous Disadvantage (OID) report and the National Indigenous Reform Agreement (NIRA)
+The Overcoming Indigenous Disadvantage (OID) report and Box 1.5.1 the National Indigenous Reform Agreement (NIRA)

-The COAG Reform Council reports annually to COAG on progress against the NIRA.
-The first of these reports was published in 2010 (CRC 2010).
-8
+The COAG Reform Council reported annually to COAG on progress against the NIRA between 2010 and 2014 (CRC 2010).
+The COAG Reform Council was abolished in 2014 and COAG requested the Productivity Commission report against the NIRA in 2015 (PC 2015).